Shaded Tangles for the Design and Verification of Quantum Programs (Extended Abstract): Introduction

 \subsection{Acknowledgements}

-We thank Paul-Andr\'e Mellies for suggesting the shaded tangle representation, Amar Hadzihasanovic for detailed conversations about the protocol in \autoref{sec:compressedteleportation}\ignore{implementation of local unitaries}, Matty Hoban, Nathan Bowler and Niel de Beaudrap for telling us some useful things about cluster states, and Arthur Jaffe, Zhengwei Liu and Alex Wozniakowski for discussions about planar para algebras.
+We thank Paul-Andr\'e Mellies for suggesting the shaded tangle representation, Amar Hadzihasanovic for detailed conversations, Matty Hoban, Nathan Bowler and Niel de Beaudrap for help with cluster states, and Arthur Jaffe, Zhengwei Liu and Alex Wozniakowski for discussions about planar para algebras.